 7. The Frolicking-Games:

 To add more excitement to the Holi celebration, keep some games for sheer amusement.
-Tambola, gol-gappe-gorging competition, balloon filling & stomping, passing the leaking balloon, musical chair, cards etc. are some options you can consider.
+Tambola, gol-gappe-gorging competition, balloon filling & stomping, passing the leaking balloon, musical chair, dumb charades, cards etc. are some options you can consider.

 8. The Delightful-Décor: